Updated June 30th, 2025

 – Gabor Maté, When the Body Says No; The Cost of Hidden Stress

-If you are holding on to anger, figure out a healthy way to release it…better out than in.
+If you are holding on to anger, figure out a healthy way to release it.

-I live on some sort of thoroughfare road that is getting busier and busier in our growing town, so maintenance and construction vehicles rumble by loudly on weekdays.
-Gravel and cement trucks, city buses and Harley Davidson motorcycles are LOUD vehicles, especially when they are accelerating – which is, oddly enough, often the case in front of my house.
-I gave up years ago trying to garden in my front yard without wearing ear protection.
+I lived on some sort of thoroughfare road that got busier and busier in our growing town, so maintenance and construction vehicles would rumble by loudly on weekdays.
+Gravel and cement trucks, city buses and Harley Davidson motorcycles are LOUD vehicles, especially when they are accelerating – which was, oddly enough, often the case in front of my house.
+I had given up years earlier trying to garden in my front yard without wearing ear protection.

-But over the May long weekend, I was working – without earplugs – in my back garden and it was delightfully…quiet.
+But then, on one lovely long weekend in May, I was working – without earplugs – in my back garden…and it occurred to me how delightfully quiet it was.
 I could hear the birds chirping.
-It was lovely.
+It was lovely!

-But here’s the thing: one of the tasks I was tackling in my garden over the long weekend was the pruning of the wisteria and grapevine.
-Both vines had grown out of control and were strangling their neighbouring trees, so I cut and cut and cut.
+One of the tasks I happening to be tackling in my garden that May long weekend was the pruning of the wisteria and grapevine.
+Both vines had grown out of control and were strangling the neighboring trees…so I cut and cut and cut.

-And the more I pruned, the angrier I got at my neighbour for a) being so noisy and messy over the years and; b) only bothering to clean up his home and yard now that it was time to SELL it and make a whack of cash.
+Interestingly, most of the time I was pruning, I was up on a ladder so I could see into my noisy neighbor’s backyard.
+And the more I pruned, the angrier I got at my neighbor for a) being so noisy and messy over the years and; b) only bothering to clean up his home and yard now that it was time to SELL it and make a whack of cash.

-“Blaming others takes an enormous amount of mental energy…it makes you feel powerless over your own life because your happiness is contingent on the actions and behaviours of others, which you can’t control.”
+At first, my anger felt rather therapeutic.
+But then I turned that anger towards myself when I realized that I was the one who had chosen to stay in my home for SEVEN years...
+Share on X“Blaming others takes an enormous amount of mental energy…it makes you feel powerless over your own life because your happiness is contingent on the actions and behaviors of others, which you can’t control.”

 – Richard Carlson, Don’t Sweat the Small Stuff

 Nobody had forced me to stay and tolerate noisy neighbours.
-I was mad at my own damn self!
+I was furious at my own damn self!

-And then wouldn’t you know it, I had a reflexology treatment on my feet two days later – and the next morning, I was really sick.
+And then, a few days later, I had a reflexology treatment on my feet – and the next morning, I was really sick.
 I had this strange headache on the very top of my head, as if my body was trying to release something out the top but couldn’t.
 I was nauseous and had no appetite or energy.
 And I kept falling asleep.
-I drank enough water to sink a battleship because I suspected my body was ridding itself of all that anger that had come to surface.
+I drank enough water to sink a battleship.
+I couldn’t figure out what was wrong with me until it hit me: my body was ridding itself of all that anger that had come to surface.

 Whatever I did worked.
 The next day, I woke up and felt pretty much back to my usual self – but far less angry.